slotix/dbconvert-streams-website/docs/guide/getting-started.md

 automatically include all tables by default, simplifying the configuration process and reducing the need for manual table selection.

-When the filter section is empty in "CDC mode," DBConvert Streams will monitor all tables in the source database's transaction logs, capturing data changes from every table and generating the corresponding events for consumption.
+When the filter section is empty in `CDC` mode, DBConvert Streams will monitor all tables in the source database's transaction logs, capturing data changes from every table and generating the corresponding events for consumption.